Osmapigo/sixtTask/README.md

-# sixtTask
+# sixtTask repo

-This is the proposed solution to the tasks given.
+This is the proposed solution to the tasks given by Sixt.